 Remedial programs can help lower attrition rates in education institutions by ensuring students have the support they need to succeed.

 There is no uniform type of student who is sent to a remedial program.
 The only condition is that the student need to catch-up to a certain standard expected of them.

 While special education has many similar characteristics, remedial education is not only for students with learning disabilities.
-Rather, remedial education supports any student who has fallen behind for any reason.
+Rather, RE supports any student who has fallen behind for any reason.